GOING BIG: A GENERAL GUIDE TO 40-INCH OFF-ROAD TIRES

-Going off-roading means you need big tires and the bigger the better, right?
-Well, maybe not.
+Going off-roading means you need 40-inch tires, right?
+Well, it depends.
 There are some things you need to take into consideration before going oversized.

 If you’re just a mall crawler, you might be fine with mostly stock stuff, but if you do go off-road, you’ll need upgrades.
 So, this will be a guide of things to take into consideration before plunking down cash on those big tires.
 We won’t touch on anything specific to any single vehicle.

 Let’s start with the thing everyone points out as the first thing to change or at least modify: your axles.
 First, why?
 Why do you need to consider your axle when changing to larger diameter tires?
 Much of it has to do with the diameter and additional weight of the tires.
 Yes, you need to re-gear (and recalibrate your speedometer) to overcome the increased overall gear ratio.
 A 33-inch tire will have a rollout of 103.7-inches and will rotate 630 times per mile.